PtarmiganTzar8/DuckBands-Project1/README.md

 Image: https://www.allaboutbirds.org/guide/assets/photo/63893401-720px.jpg
 Description: Just a test!
 But this is a super cool bird isnt it?

 **MAKE SURE TO DELETE THIS BIRD ONCE YOU HAVE COMPLETED YOUR PRACTICE!
-DO NOT DELETE ANY OTHER BIRDS**
+DO NOT DELETE ANY OTHER BIRDS UNLESS DEATH CONFIRMED**

 ## How to work the SPA